Are you still deciding if “that freelancing stuff” is for you?

 - It can help you get a good job

 If your ultimate goal is to get a job, freelancing can help you especially if you don’t have the professional requirements or college degree to get that job.
-There is something called “Result-Experience” that I will write a post about in the not-so-distant future.

 As you know, companies are after results than certificates.
 If you can prove your results to companies, you might get a shot.